First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Binary search tree orders

+The main result of this section allows in a sense to approximate BST orderings with chain quasi-orders: \begin{lemma} There is a function~$f(k) = 2^{O(k)}$ such that for any tournament~$T$, BST ordering~$<_S$, and family~$\Pc$ of at least~$f(k)$ disjoint intervals of~$<_S$, one can find a chain quasi-ordering~$\qle$ and a subfamily~$\Pc' \subset \Pc$ of at least~$k$ parts such that any parts~$X,Y \in \Pc'$ satisfy~$X \qlt Y$ or~$Y \qlt X$.

-Furthermore, $C$, $o$, and~$\Pc'$ can be computed in linear time. \end{lemma} \begin{proof} Let~$T$ be a tournament, $S$ a BST of~$T$ and~$<_S$ the corresponding order.
+Furthermore, $\Pc'$ as well as the chain~$C$ and orientation~$o \in \{+,-\}$ defining~$\qle$ can be computed in linear time. \end{lemma} \begin{proof} Let~$T$ be a tournament, $S$ a BST of~$T$ and~$<_S$ the corresponding order.
 Consider a family~$\Pc$ of at least~$f(k)$ disjoint intervals of~$<_S$, where~$f(k) = 2^{O(k)}$ will be determined later.

 We choose a branch~$B = b_0,\dots,b_p$ of~$S$ by the following process.
 First~$b_0$ is the root of~$S$.
-For each (yet to be determined)~$b_i$, let~$S_i$ be the subtree of~$S$ rooted in~$b_i$, and define the weight~$w_i$ to be the number of classes of~$\Pc$ intersected by~$S_i$.
-Then~$b_{i+1}$ is chosen to be the child of~$b_i$ which maximizes~$w_{i+1}$.
+For each (yet to be determined)~$b_i$, let~$S_i$ be the subtree of~$S$ rooted in~$b_i$, and define the weight~$w_i$ to be the number of intervals of~$\Pc$ intersected by~$S_i$.
+Then~$b_{i+1}$ is chosen to be the child of~$b_i$ that maximizes~$w_{i+1}$.
 This choice ensures that